haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 Also load the structure of the homologous complex -> *5l5a_CD.pdb*
 </a>

-In PyMOL type the following commnands (the last two lines are for removing water from the crystal structure):
+In PyMOL type the following commands (the last two lines are for removing water from the crystal structure):

 <a class="prompt prompt-pymol">
 show cartoon<br>